noss-wiki/zenith/README.md

     - Emoji's using https://www.npmjs.com/package/node-emoji
   - Lists
 - Undo and redo
-  - add a `changemap` to allow moving forwards and backwards
   - listen to input events releted to this in editor
 - Formatting
   - Allow modifying style on input nodes